val4franco/csu-policy-readability/README.md

 - `calstate-policystat-list.json`: structured metadata
 - `policystat_texts/`: organized policy documents
-- All text and PDFs split into retrieval-ready chunks
+- All text and PDFs split into retrieval-ready chunks with metadata

 ---